Yves Rees: Early life and education

 Rees received their undergraduate Bachelor of Arts Honors degree in history at the University of Melbourne (2009), Master of Arts in history at University College London (2011), and completed their PhD, entitled, "Travelling to Tomorrow: Australian Women in the United States, 1910-1960" at Australian National University (2016).
 Their supervisor was Angela Woollacott.

 Career and impact

 Rees started work at University of Sydney in 2016 as the Kathleen Fitzpatrick Junior Research Fellow and subsequently before moving to La Trobe University in 2017 as the David Myers Research Fellow.
 As of 2020, they are a lecturer in La Trobe University's history department.
 They are a board member of the History Council of Victoria and co-convenor of the Melbourne Feminist History Group.

-They are also active in academic outreach, contributing to ABC radio and The Conversation, and co-hosting a history podcast.
+They are also active in academic outreach, contributing to ABC radio and The Conversation, and co-hosting a history podcast called Archive Fever which they co-host with Clare Wright.

 Rees became known for their discussion of trans and topics relating to gender through an autobiographical lens.